mikayladalton2/cse15l-lab-reports/lab-report-2-week4.md

-Going off of what I tried for code change 2, I realized I needed to account for any of the variables invoking the `indexOf()` because any has the possiblity to cause `IndexOutOfBoundsException`(if element not found 'indexOf()' will return -1).
+Going off of what I tried for code change 2, I realized I needed to account for any of the variables invoking the `indexOf()` because any has the possiblity to cause `IndexOutOfBoundsException`(if element not found `indexOf()` will return -1).
 I also realized I need to check this before I add it to the `toReturn` variable.
 This code change resulted in all the test files to produce the intended result.